Search the website

 The solar panels are a key part of the sustainability measures.
 They are designed into the roof, in effect performing as large glass roof tiles.
 This means there are no wasted building materials, by installing a roof and then installing solar panels on top.

 The system is designed to provide enough electricity to run the entire 196m2 house for several months of the year with little or no demand on the mains grid.
-The supply will first go to the power consumption of the house including running the ASHP; then it will go to batteries; when these are full any excess will feed into immersion heaters in the hot water storage system.
+The supply will first go to the power consumption of the house including running the ASHP; then it will go to batteries; when these are full any excess will feed into immersion heaters in the hot water storage system, and finally redirected to the grid.

-The predicted energy assessment for the property – which rates the energy use per square metre of floor area and is based on fuel costs and carbon dioxide emissions – is an energy efficiency rating of 94 and environmental impact (CO2) rating of 99, putting it firmly into the top A category.
+The predicted energy assessment for the property – which rates the energy use per square metre of floor area and is based on fuel costs and carbon dioxide emissions – is an energy efficiency rating of 94 and environmental impact (CO2) rating of 99, putting it firmly into the top EPC category A.

-It will be interesting to review the outcomes of the energy usage of the property when it has been in use for a period of time.
+It will be interesting to review the outcomes of the energy usage of the property when it has been in use.

 Blog categories